azizshameem/azizshameem.github.io/_posts/2025-05-09-MastersVSphd.md

 ---
 layout: post
-title: Masters VS PhD - Choosing what to purse
+title: Masters VS PhD - Choosing what to pursue
 description: A sneak into my own experience with this so-pervasive dilemma tags : postGrad, academics, research
 ---